siqiang-ng/tp/docs/UserGuide.md

 **Step-By-Step Guide:**

-Step 1: For example, if you want to clear all the completed tasks under the tag"C2101", Key in `taskclear 2`.
+Step 1: For example, if you want to clear all the completed tasks from the tag"C2101", Key in `taskclear 2`.
 ![TaskClearCommand Step 1](images/TaskClearCommandGuide1.png)

 Step 2: Hit enter and you should see that all the completed tasks will be removed.
 ![TaskClearCommand Step 2](images/TaskClearCommandGuide2.png)

+Example:
+* `taskclear 1` clears all completed tasks from the tag with the index 1 in the current tag list.
 --------------------------------------------------------------------------------------------------------------------

 ## Command summary